Aliases for CCK Gene

 GeneCards Summary for CCK Gene

 CCK (Cholecystokinin) is a Protein Coding gene.
-Diseases associated with CCK include acalculous cholecystitis and biliary dyskinesia.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include hormone activity and neuropeptide hormone activity.
+Diseases associated with CCK include Biliary Dyskinesia and Cholecystitis.
+Among its related pathways are Cell-type Dependent Selectivity of CCK2R Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include hormone activity and neuropeptide hormone activity.

 UniProtKB/Swiss-Prot for CCK Gene